keilyn-will6/Spades-Game/Features.md

 This Project is supposed to run the game spades in a GUI.
 However it enters into an infinite loop, and displays the cards all wrong.
 It does not work at all.
 This project needs to undergo a full makeover and change.
-The goal is to make a full functioning spades game with another option of playing the simple card Game "I Declare war" in a GUI.
+The goal is to make a full functioning spades game that is playable on the console.

 Feature 1: Understanding the game
   User Story A: As a spades player, I want to know the rules if I don't know how to play.